SkateStop/skatestop.github.io/README.md

 # skatestop.github.io
-Attribuitons:\n
+Attribuitons:\newline
-Location by Blair Adams from the Noun Project\n Skateboard by iconix user from the Noun Project\n
+Location by Blair Adams from the Noun Project\newline Skateboard by iconix user from the Noun Project\newline